Skip to main content

 InputDescriptionRequired

 actionThe action to perform.
-Must be one of: submit-plan, start-change, end-change.Yes
+Must be one of: submit-plan, start-change, end-change, wait-for-simulation.Yes

 api_keyOvermind API key used for authentication.
 Must have scopes: account:read, changes:write, config:write, request:receive, sources:read, source:write.Yes